Searching for Sugar Man (soundtrack)

 Searching for Sugar Man is the 2012 soundtrack album from the documentary, Searching for Sugar Man, containing a compilation of songs by Rodriguez from his two studio albums.
 As a result of the popularity of the documentary, the album climbed high for a soundtrack album in some national album charts.
 In Sweden, it reached #3 in early 2013 when the Academy Award nomination was announced, and had been in the charts for 26 weeks by the time it received the award in February 2013; in Denmark it reached #18; and in New Zealand it reached #9.
-The album was released by Light in the Attic / Legacy records.
+The album was released by Light in the Attic / Legacy records and distributed by Sony Music Entertainment in a cooperative arrangement.
 All tracks were remastered by Dave Cooley of Elysian Masters.